joacand/farkle-game-web/README.md

 The implementation contains basic multiplayer functionality through Firebase.
 Please keep the following in mind:

 * No anti-cheat protection: Players with technical knowledge can submit fake scores.
-* Target setting is not synced: Both players must manually set the same Target value.
 * Inactive lobbies expire: Lobbies are automatically removed after 10 minutes of inactivity.

 ## To do